 Hope you all had a nice Thanksgiving!
 Happy holidays, folks!

-If you want to see pictures of his visit or of my second year here in Kazakhstan check out this Picasa Album!
+If you want to see pictures of his visit or of my second year here in

 That was a nice story and I bet it was GREAT getting to see your dad!
 (Ren- Rachel's friend from Jax)